2016, Vol. 3 Issue 4, Part B

 How to cite this article:

-Beakal Mindaye, Esetemariam Kelemworke and Hagose Gebre.
+Beakal Mindaye, Esetemariam Kelemworke, Hagose Gebre.
 Experimental comparison of survival and trypanosome infection rate between two tsetse fly species under different feeding conditions.
-International Journal of Fauna and Biological Studies.
-2016; 3(4): 111-118.
+Int J Fauna Biol Stud 2016;3(4):111-118.